wiktorduda/vnimport/README.rst

 Where do I get those metadata?
 -----

-* Those data are from API of erogetrailers_(http://ketsuage.seesaa.net/article/263754550.html).
+* Those data are from API of erogetrailers_.
 The API provide product ID of Getchu.com_.
 Therefore, I can use the product ID to download cover image from Getchu.com_

 .. _erogetrailers: http://ketsuage.seesaa.net/article/263754550.html
 .. _Getchu.com: http://www.getchu.com